Exprezz0/F-18C_Simulator/README.md

-# F-18_Simulation
+# F/A-18C Simulator Cockpit
-Based on OpenHornet design - Modified for Personal Use.
+Based on OpenHornet design (https://www.OpenHornet.com) - Modified for Personal Use.

+# Disclaimer
+The files located within this repository have been created from scratch or modified from existing OpenHornet files and were adapated to suit my personal need based on available resources.
+There may or may not be easier or more efficient ways to produce some of the systems/designs here, but for the purpose of learning and gaining experience designing, I've decided to take the hard way.